 UDP is lightweight as there are no such needs for connection establishment.
 UDP doesn’t handle the ordering, reliability, etc., while data delivery; hence it ends up being a lightweight protocol with a header size of 8 bytes.

-Question – What is the difference between TCP IP and UDP?
+Q1 – What is the difference between TCP and UDP?